 Online Dream Dictionary & Encyclopedia by Tony Crisp

 It will help if you take time to read Summing Up.
-In a short space it sets out many things that people need to know about dreams – it save a lot of time.
+In a short space it sets out many things that people need to know about dreams – it saves a lot of time.

 What does my dream mean? – How to explore your dream meanings: